Wirecloud/bae-details-widget/README.md

-My project name widget
+BAE Details Widget
 ======================

-The My project name widget is a WireCloud widget that provides ...
+The BAE details widget is a WireCloud widget that provides the ability to displaye the details of an offering, such as the products, its pricing and the Wirecloud components it provides.

 Build
 -----